marthabawn/EyeTracking/README.md

 # EyeTracking

-NOTE: Most up-to-date versions are in Ogama_formatting, Processing, Looking_at_data
+NOTE: As of 6/4, all of the up-to-date versions are in Ogama_formatting, Processing, Looking_at_data

 - convert_txt_to_xlsx.py creates new xlsx files from all txt files in the given folder.
 This is slow - use cluster